junxit/us-congress-bills-114/bill.md

 - **(20)** by inserting after paragraph (41) (as so redesignated by paragraph (2)) the following:
   > - **(42)** *Specialized instructional support personnel* The term specialized instructional support personnel has the meaning given the term in section 8101 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 7801).
-  > - **(43)** *Specialized instructional support services* The term “specialized instructional support services” has the meaning given the term in section 8101 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
+  > - **(43)** *Specialized instructional support services* The term specialized instructional support services has the meaning given the term in section 8101 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 7801).

 - **(21)** in paragraph (45) (as so redesignated by paragraph (2)) by inserting “(including paraprofessionals and specialized instructional support personnel)” after “supportive personnel”; and
 - **(22)** by adding at the end the following: